RhinoHealth/user-resources/examples/interactive-containers/interactive-3d-slicer/README.md

 * Add links to the interactive desktop to load 3D Slicer
 * Add a script to create a manifest CSV file from the 3D Slicer output files

-Please reference the User Documentation and/or Tutorials for in depth explanations on how to use the Generalized Compute and Interactive Container capability.
+Please reference the User Documentation and/or Tutorials for in depth explanations on how to use the Interactive Container capability.

 ## How to Run Locally